Maths at Caldecott

 KS1 Number Pairs Challenge

 Year 1 and 2 children need to be secure in addition and subtraction facts for all pairs of numbers to 20.
-We are introducing a Number Pair Challenge with gold, silver and bronze certificates to build up rapid recall.
+Children take part in a Number Pair Challenge with gold, silver and bronze certificates to build up rapid recall.

 All children in KS1 and KS2 can log on to MyMaths .
-Homework is often set on My Maths but children can also access maths games and challenges on-line.
+Homework is sometimes set on My Maths but children can also access maths games and challenges on-line.

 These are some useful websites for practising maths facts such as: time tables, number bonds, division etc…